Acadia National Park Things To Do

 HIKE TO BAR ISLAND AT LOW TIDE

 Bar Island is a small circle of land in Frenchman Bay that is part of the National Park system.
 For approximately 1.5 hours on either side of low tide the island is accessible from the town of Bar Harbor by a sandbar land-bridge.
-It is fun to tread across the expanse and climb to the top of Bar Island for views of Bar Harbor.
-There are no public facilities on the island.
-Be aware of the time.
-It is quite a swim across Frenchman Bay!
+Tread across the expanse and climb to the top of Bar Island for views of Bar Harbor.

 GO BIRDING OR DEEP-SEA FISHING

 If you are a birder or deep-sea fisherman, Acadia has much to offer.
-The park is home to over 300 species of birds including eagles, osprey, owls, woodpeckers, and meteoric peregrine falcons.
-It is also a popular cold and warm water fishing destination.
+The park is home to over 300 species of birds including eagles, osprey, owls, woodpeckers, and peregrine falcons.
+It is also a popular fishing destination.
 Anglers often pull in salmon, trout, and smallmouth bass from the surrounding waters.
 Commercial tours are available to pursue each of these pursuits.

 CAMP AT ACADIA NATIONAL PARK

-Camping in Acadia National Park is a hugely popular way to experience the park.
-During the season (roughly May to October) there are two Acadia National Park campgrounds to choose from on Mt.
+Camping in Acadia National Park is hugely popular.
+During the season (May to October) there are two Acadia National Park campgrounds on Mt.
 Desert Island.
 The Blackwoods and Seawall campgrounds offer tent sites and RV hookups (no electricity).
-Reservations must be made in advance, but the sites are only available to book two months in advance.
-Note that there is no backwoods camping or winter camping allowed within the park.
+Reservations must be made in advance.

 See you on the Carriage Roads, Randy and Laura